 For many years my career took me to a lot of different locations as I traveled to conduct business.
 One of the wonderful things about travel is how it opens you up to new experiences and individuals.
-You only truly begin understanding how diverse our world is after witnessing the differences throughout various parts of it.
+You only truly begin understanding how diverse our world is after witnessing the differences throughout various of it.
 I just wish I brought a dog with me on those trips, so I could name it “Toto,” because I sure wasn’t in Kansas anymore.

 Just as diverse people and cultures can open up our minds to new ideas, working with different boards will also open up our minds to new technologies and circuit board design practices.
 When you who work for one corporation and design the same shape and sized boards over again, you probably won’t get to see much variety in your boards.
 After working at many different companies and/or service bureaus, we have probably have seen all kinds of different board shapes and sizes.